Practice Mentor and Performance Coach

 - Sessions are typically 90 minutes

-Sessions involve the guidance and management of both practical and psychological aspects related to performance.
-Combining science theories and models from her Performance Science Masters, research and a lifetime involved in practice and performance, Victoria is able to respond to individual needs with a pragmatic and unique perspective.
+Sessions involve the guidance and management of both practical and anxieties related to performance.
+With a unique perspective drawn from her combined experience as performing artist, teacher and lecturer with her academic research and writing, Victoria is able to respond to individuals with a pragmatic, holistic and methodical approach.

 * assuming London location